Treats atopic dermatitis (a skin rash and type of eczema).

 - This medicine is for use on the skin only.
 Do not get it in your eyes, nose, or mouth.
 Do not use it on skin areas that have cuts or scrapes.
 If it does get on these areas, rinse it off right away.

 - Apply a thin layer to the affected area.
 Rub it in gently.
-Apply the medicine twice daily, at least 12 hours apart unless your doctor tells you otherwise.
+Apply the medicine 2 times daily, at least 12 hours apart, unless your doctor tells you otherwise.
+Apply just enough to cover the area.
+Only apply this medicine to areas where eczema appears.

 - Do not cover the treated area with a bandage unless your doctor has told you to.